nestybox/sysbox/docs/user-guide/design.md

 `root:root` ownership rather than `nobody:nogroup`).

-Sysbox detects the presence of the shiftfs module and uses it when appropriate to ensure the container has access to it's (chroot jail) filesystem and any host files or directores mounted into the container.
+Sysbox detects the presence of the shiftfs module and uses it when appropriate to ensure the container has access to its (chroot jail) filesystem and any host files or directores mounted into the container.

 In scenarios where the shiftfs module is required but not present in the kernel,